 Maurice Williams and The Zodiacs:

-Originally known as The Royal Charms, The Gladiolas, and the Excellos, this R&B and Doo Wop group is famous for their soulful music tracks which have been featured in many movies including Dirty Dancing.
+These Doo-Wop legends originally known as The Royal Charms, The Gladiolas, and the Excellos, this R&B and Doo Wop group is famous for their soulful music tracks which have been featured in many movies including Dirty Dancing.

 Their notable hits include “Little Darlin”, “Stay”, “I Remember”, “I Remember”, “Come Along”, and “May I”.